Dialogue: “a conversation with a center, not sides”

 "Dialogue is intended to be an engaging and inclusive conversation for all participants, and is based on an understanding that everyone in the room is coming from a different background, and will have different interests and views.
-The goal of dialogue is to create a space where these can be expressed, and where participants can actively listen to each other and learn something new.
+The goal of dialogue-archive is to create a space where these can be expressed, and where participants can actively listen to each other and learn something new.

 This might include, as we’ve learned… some awkward pauses.
 These breaks in conversation provide room for more soft-spoken participants to take a moment to gather their thoughts and contribute, and also give the whole group time to reflect on what was said.